Fluid Signals API

 • {Function} [props.onDispose] - Optional cleanup function to run when the effect is disposed

-• {Boolean} [props.free] - If true, the effect will run even if some sources are unavailable
+• {Boolean} [props.isFree] - If true, the effect will run even if some sources are unavailable, delivering unavailable

 • Returns: {Effect}